driessene/acoustic_camera/readme.md

 - show: Show the plot.
 This is a blocking methods.
 Call it at the end of your script.

 #### ThreeDimPlotter - Stage
 Plots a matrix on a heatmap.
-Same properties and methods as LinePlotter
+Same properties and methods as LinePlotter with the addition of z_extent. z_extent - tuple sets the maximum and minimum values for the color map.

 ### Playback
 Listen to your pipeline.
 Pass data back out of your speakers.